 Researchers have documented more sightings of fin whales than blue whales in Hawaiian waters, most notably around Lanai and Kona.

 Short-finned Pilot Whale

-Short-finned Pilot Whales are large exotic species of the Delphinidae family second in size only to the Killer whale.
+Short-finned Pilot Whales are large exotic species of the Delphinidae family, second in size only to the Killer whale.
 Their name “pilot whale” is attributed to the whales’ significant characteristic behavior in which a whale leads a pod or group.

-The short-finned population in Hawai’i are entirely genetically different from the other groups in the Pacific waters.
+The short-finned population in Hawai’i is entirely genetically different from the other groups in the Pacific waters.
 Plot whales move in about 25 to 50 individuals, where one mature male pilots eight or more adult females.

 Another noticeable feature is a relatively large bulbous head, which is more prominent in the adult male population.

 The Pygmy killer whale is so-called because of its similar characteristics to the killer whale.
 The skin is dark grey or black on the cape, which changes abruptly to light grey on the sides.

 They can be easily confused with Melon Headed whales because of their round bulbous heads.